Making fermented rice is a really easy way to “dip your toe” into the joy of fermenting foods.

 Many people also use rice water for skin and hair beauty routines as well.
 No harm, so feel free to try it.

-Keep in mind, no research has been conducted about rice water specifically, but plenty has been for fermented foods!
+Keep in mind, that no research has been conducted about rice water specifically, but plenty has been done for fermented foods!